benjaminspringer98/dab-project-ii/REFLECTION.md

 - pagination was used to implement infinite scrolling
 - frontend keeps track of the page number that should be fetched
 - when the user has almost scrolled to the end of the page, the page number is incremented and is passed to backend to get the correct batch of data
+- there are some sample questions in the Designing and Building Scalable Web Applications course, where this can be tested

 ## Real time updates